JosepPages7/Delphi-GCharts/README.md

 ![Star this project](./img/Star.png)

-Please, if you use **Delphi GCharts** "star" this project in GitHub!
+Please, if you use **Delphi GCharts**, "**Star**" this project in GitHub!

 It cost nothing to you but helps other developers to reference the code.